viktor-evdokimov/net-commander/README.md

 Notice: the diagram refers to the deployed version of the IDE.
 The source version differs.

 1. *Client - JS*: Dojo/AMD/Require-JS based application.
 Additional Dependencies: jQuery and a few Boostrap-3 plugins.
 This codebase is re-used by the Node-JS server app (see 9.)

+Internal Package Count: 7
+External Minimum Packages: 5
+jQuery Plugin Count: 4

 2. *PHP*: There is a self-written PHP framework with almost no dependencies in place.
 Its used by the IDE client over JSON-RPC-2.0 (with Dojo - SMD).
 This might get replaced by a Node-JS implementation since its only doing tiny things